 In the video below, I discuss all of the headphones in this article and demonstrate how they feel when using them in bed.

 I filmed the video towards the end of 2022.
-At the time of my last article update, in February 2024, all of the headphones were still available and my views were unchanged.
-However, the prices of some of the headphones may be different from those quoted in the video.
+At the time of my last article update, in March 2024, all of the headphones were still available and my views were unchanged.

 Video transcript / the headphones in more detail